brewchetta/Azure-Tarot-Backend/README.md

 # Azure Tarot Backend

-This is the repository for the Azure Tarot app.
-Find more information about the project here:
+Repository for the Azure Tarot server side code.
+Find out more about the app here:

 https://github.com/brewchetta/Azure-Tarot